ysgorin/pandas-challenge/README.md

 # pandas-challenge

-This author was tasked with analyzing school and student data using Python, the Pandas library, and Jupyter Notebook.
+This author was tasked with analyzing school district standardized test results using Python, the Pandas library, and Jupyter Notebook.

 This analysis contains:
 * a dataframe of the district's high schools' key metrics